NolanHellyer/GalvanizePortfolio/README.md

 Then, I wrote out the code based on the idea I had had originally.

-And finally, I spent the last %80 of my time chasing down all the little bugs and problems that I had created.
+And finally, I spent the last 80 percent of my time chasing down all the little bugs and problems that I had created.

 The magic lines of code are `remainder = week - ((month - remainder) % week)` and `remainder = week - ((leap - remainder) % week)`.
 Those lines of code represent the idea I first had about how to solve the problem without nested loops.